 Security Rule guidance material is available on the DHHS website.

 Ensure that access to patient information is provided only to those individuals in your practice and business associates who need the information to perform their job functions.
-System must be able to recognize individual users, which means unique user passwords are required.
+The system must be able to recognize individual users, which means unique user passwords are required.

 Encryption is not specifically required.
-However, it is strongly recommended to do so because the breach or theft of unencrypted data subjects a dental practice to the cost of notifying patients, as well as to potential fines and penalties.
+However, it is strongly recommended to do so because the breach or theft of unencrypted data subjects a dental practice to the cost of notifying patients and to potential fines and penalties.

 Transmit information electronically in a secure manner, i.e., encryption or use of a secured server.